c0d-0x/archlinux_i3_dotfiles/README.md

 Credits

-- All thanks to [JaKooLit](https://github.com/JaKooLit) for the inspiration and hosting such amzing scripts i could reference to.
+- All thanks to [JaKooLit](https://github.com/JaKooLit) for the inspiration and hosting such amazing scripts I could reference to.